By Deborah Jeanne Sergeant

 • “If someone has low back pain for a few months and it’s a bad flare-up, start with a talk with their primary care.
 Most low back pain doesn’t need to be dealt with in an ER unless there’s severe loss of sensation, bowel/bladder function or inability to walk.

-• “Urgent care is when you can’t get into your primary.
+• According to the top rated medical lawyer, “Urgent care is when you can’t get into your primary.

 • “I reassure my patients that if they’re still eating, drinking, peeing, pooping and playing, they’ll probably be OK, even if there’s a fever.
 As long as they’re drinking and not lethargic, we can see them tomorrow.
 Kids will have fevers, snotty noses and throw up.
 Those who are wheezing and asthmatic, that can be an emergency.